-French government teaching assistantships in French primary and secondary schools
+French government teaching assistantships in French primary and secondary schools (TAPIF):

 We strongly encourage students majoring in French & Francophone Studies to speak with their advisors about applying for one of these positions.
 This is a unique opportunity to spend 6-9 months in France with a stipend, to obtain privileged insights into contemporary France, to master the French language through linguistic immersion, and to gain valuable teaching experience.